-had children, whether or not they would take their children to one (Table 3).
-In calculating these percentages, nonresponses were treated as 'no' in the interest of presenting findings that are maximally conservative, that is, least supportive of dental therapy.
+Respondents were asked if they would see the proposed dually-trained DT for care, and if they had children, whether or not they would take their children to one (Table 3).
+In calculating these percentages, non-responses were treated as "no" in the interest of presenting findings that are maximally conservative; that is, least supportive of dental therapy.
 For 5 of the 7 procedures, over 75% of respondents were comfortable with the idea.
-They were most comfortable receiving advice and information about their teeth, or explanations of treatment options, although nearly as many were comfortable with the ideas of seeing the proposed DT in an emergency, and having routine cavities filled.
+They were most comfortable receiving advice and information about their teeth, or explanations of treatment options, though nearly as many were comfortable with the ideas of seeing the proposed DT in an emergency, and having routine cavities filled.
 Indeed, 77% of respondents indicated they would be willing to have a DT fill their teeth.
-Caps or crowns were the only procedure over which respondents were evenly divided.
-Overall, 40% were comfortable with DTs performing all seven procedures, and fewer than 10% were uncomfortable with all.
-Respondents were less comfortable with DTs providing injections for their children than for themselves and were more comfortable with DTs providing extractions for their children than for themselves.
+Caps or crowns was the only procedure over which respondents were evenly divided.
+Overall, 40% were comfortable with DTs performing all 7 procedures, and fewer than 10% were uncomfortable with all.
+Respondents were less comfortable with DTs providing injections for their children than for themselves, and were more comfortable with DTs providing extractions for their children than for themselves.